 - Put the sweet potato fries in a large bowl.

-- Add oil, salt, and pepper to the fries and toss.
+- Add oil and/or egg whites, salt, and pepper to the fries and toss.

 - Cover two baking sheets with parchment paper.